patrickbwarren/inkscape-survex-export/README.md

 * `~/.config/inkscape/extensions/` on unix / linux,
 * `%APPDATA%\inkscape\extensions\` on Windows.

-Older versions of Inkscape may require `svx_export_prev.py` but it is likely that they will just work with the current `svx_export.py`.

 ### Usage

 The extensions appear under "Extensions &rarr; Export" as